chad-russell-git/chrome-ollama-extension/README.md

   - `src/utils/api.js`: Utility functions for API calls to the Ollama deployment.
   - `manifest.json`: Configuration file for the Chrome extension.

+  ## Ollama

+  When running Ollama locally you must modify the OLLAMA_ORIGINS environment variable to OLLAMA_ORIGINS=*.
+Your format for the environment variable may vary.
+Ollama needs to be run via "Ollama serve" with the CORS environment variable set as opposed to the intance that gets instantiated at startup.
+Stop the default instance, load the env variable mentioned above and run "ollama serve".
+Pre-reqs are that you have loaded a working LLM model into Ollama.

 ## License

 This project is licensed under the MIT License.